6-ingredient Lemon And Ricotta Cake

 6 process shots showing how to make a ricotta lemon loaf cake

-The beauty of this very easy lemon cake is that it’s moist and flavourful enough to serve it as it is.
+The beauty of this very easy ricotta and lemon cake is that it’s moist and flavorful enough to serve it as it is.
 No fancy frostings or icings necessary!

 It’s particularly delicious served warm.
 It goes wonderfully with a cup of tea or coffee, but you can also turn it into a dessert by adding a scoop of ice cream on the top.